rust-lang/rustc-dev-guide/src/part-2-intro.md

 team, as detailed in [this chapter from Part 1](./compiler-team.md).

 In this part, we will look at the high-level architecture of the compiler.
-In particular we will look at three overarching design choices that impact the whole compiler: the query system, incremental compilation, and interning.
+In particular, we will look at three overarching design choices that impact the whole compiler: the query system, incremental compilation, and interning.